 +What did it take to first launch CK?
 How did you know when it was ready?

-Cynthia: Confetti Kitchen has been years in the making — just under different guises.
+Cynthia: Hidden Rhythm has been years in the making — just under different guises.
 I had dabbled in food blogs since 2008, so I had experience creating content and eventually food photography.
 I learned how to use a DSLR, attended food styling workshops, and enrolled in online courses for Lightroom and Photoshop.
 I’m so thankful I learned how to shoot food while it was “just a hobby”, because it saved me so much money from not needing to hire a photographer.

 I also knew that the content needed to be high-quality from the start.
 To help me, I hired a talented group of recipe developers and writers.
 We created recipes and articles dedicated to beginners.
 The recipes absolutely needed to work or else we’d lose our readers’ trust.
 So before launching, we ran a beta program where we’d email recipes to friends and ask them to try it and give their feedback.
 This helped us test our recipe quality and learn more about the pain points of a kitchen newbie.